rafaeloj/LetsFed/TCC_Relatorio.md

 - **α = 1.0**: Moderate heterogeneity (used in this work)—creates realistic variation where clients have different but overlapping class preferences
 - **α → 0**: Extreme non-IID (each client approaches single-class data)

 With α = 1.0, our experiments model a **realistic federated scenario** where data heterogeneity exists but is not pathological.
-This choice represents typical enterprise or cross-silo FL settings, as opposed to extreme cross-device scenarios where α < 0.5 might be more appropriate.
+This choice represents typical enterprise or **cross-silo** FL settings, as opposed to extreme **cross-device** scenarios where α < 0.5 might be more appropriate.

-**Statistical Properties:**
-The expected Kullback-Leibler divergence between any two client distributions under Dir(1.0) is approximately 0.3-0.5 nats, creating sufficient heterogeneity to challenge aggregation strategies while maintaining learnability.

 #### 5.1.3 Model Architecture